Use Your Time Well While Waiting for US Admissions Results

 4) Research universities to help you make an informed choice:

 Since you have applied to a number of universities, chances are that you will be accepted into more than one.
-Utilize this time to think about why you want to attend each university and weigh your options so that you can make an informed decision once the acceptance letters roll in.
-The best way to get more information (if you haven’t done so already) is to subscribe to the university’s newsletter and connect with any alumni.
-If you are travelling to the U.S. soon, take this opportunity to visit universities on your list to get a sense what life is like on campus, attend any open days or take a virtual tour on their website or YouTube or attend a webinar.
+Utilise this time to think about why you want to attend each university and make a pros and cons list so that you can make an informed decision once the acceptance letters roll in.
+The best way to get more information (if you haven’t done so already) is to subscribe to the university’s newsletter and connect with any alumni or current students.
+If you are travelling to the US soon, take this opportunity to visit universities on your list to get a sense what life is like on campus, attend any open days or take a virtual tour on their website or YouTube or attend a webinar.

 5) Make your summer productive:

 If you aren’t planning on travelling in the summer before you head off to university, there is still a lot you can do to make your summer productive.
-Apply for an internship in your related major to gain a hands-on experience or engage in social work and give back to your community.
+Apply for an internship in your related major to gain hands-on experience or engage in social work and give back to your community.
 This is also a great time to spend with your friends and family, as come fall, you will be leaving the country and won’t see them for a while.

 6) Follow universities or admissions officers on social media:

 Many universities post updates and statistics about undergraduate admissions and life at the university on social media, so make sure that you follow those to stay up-to-date about when you can expect your results and any new developments at the university.